inconvergent/weird/docs/WEIR.md

  ;   Derived type: (FUNCTION (WEIR::WEIR &KEY (:G T) (:ORDER BOOLEAN)) *) ;   Documentation:
  ;     returns all vertices in grp g.
  ;     note: verts only belong to a grp if they are part of an edge in grp.
  ;   Source file: /data/x/weird/src/weir/vert-utils.lisp
 ```

 #### WEIR:3GET-VERT

 ```
-get the coordinate of vert v
+get the coordinate of vert v.

  ; WEIR:3GET-VERT
  ;   [symbol]